dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 - Mean, Median, Mode, Range, SD, Kurtosis, Coefficient of Variation, SD, Skewness
 - **Each measure has different formula for calculation**

-## How to right Statistical Test for a problem in hand.
+## How to select right Statistical Test for a problem in hand.
 In the process of statistical testing, choosing a correct statistical test is a very important steps.
 Which test is applicable for for problem can be determined using following.

 1- What kind of data we have (numerical or categorical)